secartifacts/secartifacts.github.io/_conferences/ndss2026/call.md

 * Internet-accessible hardware: If an artifact requires special hardware (e.g., SGX) or is actually a piece of hardware, the evaluators must be able to access the device.
 SSH-based access to the device might be an option.

-Authors should reach out to the AE chair when other formats look more reasonable in their judgment.
+Authors should reach out to the AE chairs when other formats look more reasonable in their judgment.
+For example, if properly justified, a single-blind video call may be scheduled to demonstrate Functionality or Reproducibility for experiments involving specialized hardware (e.g., jailbroken phones, software-defined radios, etc.).

 ## Resources
 The following materials may be useful when preparing an artifact: